Keyboard shortcuts

 devicestring?Compute device: cpu, metal, cuda (Candle only)

-• default — provider for chat when no specific route matches
+• default = true — provider used for chat when no other routing rule matches

-• embed — provider for all embedding operations (skill matching, semantic memory)
+• embed = true — provider used for all embedding operations (skill matching, semantic memory)

 Task Classification